Locations and Appointments

 - M.A., Oxford University (United Kingdom), 1963

-Michael H. Sacks, MD is Professor of Psychiatry at Weill Cornell Medical College and Attending Psychiatrist at the New York Presbyterian Hospital.
+Michael H. Sacks, MD is Professor of Psychiatry at Weill Cornell Medicine and Attending Psychiatrist at the New York Presbyterian Hospital.
 He graduated Magna Cum Laude with a B.A from Williams College and attended Oxford University on a Tyng Fellowship where he obtained an M.A. in English Literature.
 His M.D. is from New York University Medical College and his psychiatric training from Columbia University College of Physicians and Surgeons-New York State Psychiatric Institute.

 Dr. Sacks' post graduate work includes two years of research at the National Institute of Health and psychoanalytic training at the Center for Psychoanalytic Training and Research at the Columbia College of Physicians and Surgeons.
 He was certified as a psychoanalyst by The American Psychoanalytic Association in 1977.
 In 2004 he became a Distinguished Life Fellow of the American Psychiatric Association.